malufell/web-api-users/README.md

 }
 ```

-The `federalTaxId` is a unique data element, must be valid for registration, and editing is not allowed.
+The `federalTaxId` (CPF) is a unique data element, must be valid for registration, and editing is not allowed.